thegetty/terracottas/source/views/discussion/discussion-a.md

 ---
-title: Group of a Seated Poet (Orpheus?) and Sirens
+title: Seated Poet (Orpheus?) and Sirens
 group: Group of a Seated Poet and Sirens
 objects: !ruby/range 1..3
 cover: "print/group-a"
+layout: discussion
 ---
 #### Group of a Seated Poet (Orpheus?) and Sirens (cats.
 1–3)
 {: .no-print }